tihomirahristozova/model/entities/General.CustomPropertyAllowedValues.md

 ### EnterpriseCompany

-The Enterprise Company to which this CustomPropertyAllowedValue applies, or null if it is for all enterprise companies.
-[Filter(multi eq)]
+The Enterprise Company to which this CustomPropertyAllowedValue applies, or null if it is for all enterprise companies. `Filter(multi eq)`

 _Type_: **[EnterpriseCompanies](General.EnterpriseCompanies.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### Property

-The [CustomProperty](General.CustomProperties.md) to which this CustomPropertyAllowedValue belongs.
-[Required] [Filter(multi eq)] [Owner]
+The `CustomProperty`(General.CustomProperties.md) to which this CustomPropertyAllowedValue belongs. `Required` `Filter(multi eq)` `Owner`

 _Type_: **[CustomProperties](General.CustomProperties.md)**
 _Indexed_: **True**